Towards Fully Autonomous Drone-Based Last-Mile Delivery: Introduction

 \section{Introduction}

-The use of drones for delivering goods is growing explosively~\cite{kitjacharoenchai2020two}.
-The drone-based last-mile delivery is an emerging delivery solution being actively adopted by major logistics companies like Amazon~\cite{amazon}, Google~\cite{google}, DHL~\cite{dhl}, and Alibaba~\cite{alibaba}.
-The concept is to utilize a truck loaded with one or more drones for delivery of parcels~\cite{gonzalez2020truck}.
-A truck travels to a designated delivery location, and then the drones are used to deliver parcels directly to customers, eliminating the needs for the truck driver to visit each customer and deliver a parcel manually.
-This is a perfect solution that maximizes the fast mobility and high accessibility of drones and minimizes the load capacity and battery limitation of drones by coupling with a truck.
+The drone-based last-mile delivery~\cite{kitjacharoenchai2020two} is an emerging delivery solution that is increasingly adopted by many logistics companies like Amazon~\cite{amazon}, Google~\cite{google}, DHL~\cite{dhl}, and Alibaba~\cite{alibaba}.
+Basically, the idea is to use a truck loaded with one or more drones for delivery of parcels; a truck travels to a designated delivery location, and the drones are used to deliver parcels directly to customers.
+This is an ideal solution that maximizes the fast mobility and high accessibility of drones while addressing the problems of the limited load capacity and the constrained battery of drones by coupling with a truck.